 • Make a non-deductible contribution to the Traditional IRA by the tax deadline (April 15, 2021 for tax year 2020).
 The maximum allowable yearly contribution is $6,000 (or $7,000 if you’re 50 or older).

 • SoFi will send you a form to transfer the money into your Roth IRA.
 Sign and return it.

-• Once the funds are in your Roth IRA, SoFi will invest them in the portfolio you’ve chosen.
-The funds will grow tax-free!
+• If you choose an automated investing account, once the funds are in your Roth IRA, SoFi will invest them in the portfolio you’ve chosen.

 If you have any questions or want some help as you go through the process, schedule a complimentary appointment with one of our licensed financial advisors.
 SoFi Invest is all about empowering you and your financial future, and we’re here to help.

 A backdoor Roth IRA may be worth considering if tax-free income during retirement is part of an investor’s financial plan, and they make too much to contribute directly to a Roth.
 Roth IRAs are a good option for younger investors at low tax rates and people with a high disposable income looking to reduce tax bills on capital gains in retirement.

 The information provided is not meant to provide investment or financial advice.
 Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
 SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.